brianglass/anastasis/files/tuesday_matins1.md

 <a href="#_ftnref28" id="_ftn28"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[28]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Avvakoum 3:2.
 The last sentence poses a problem.
 It is a standard one in both the irmi and troparia of the 4th Ode of many canons, but it is not part of the scriptural text in either Hebrew or Greek, nor are there any variants in the Greek manuscripts.</span>

 <a href="#_ftnref29" id="_ftn29"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[29]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> The play on words is difficult to render in English.
-The word in Greek also means Â‘to be sunkÂ’ or Â‘submergedÂ’.</span>
+The word in Greek also means ‘to be sunk’ or ‘submerged’.</span>

 <a href="#_ftnref30" id="_ftn30"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[30]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> Cf. Luke 15:13, 22.</span>

 <a href="#_ftnref31" id="_ftn31"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[31]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> A word hardly found at all<span style="mso-spacerun: yes">  </span>in classical Greek, but frequent in the Fathers.
-It occurs some dozen times in the Old Testament, while in the New, apart from Luke 12:23,<span style="mso-spacerun: yes">  </span>it is only found in St MatthewÂ’s Gospel, seven times.
-He uses it for St john the BaptistÂ’s Â‘clothing of camelÂ’s hairÂ’ and for the Â‘wedding garmentÂ’ in the parable of the royal marriage feast.</span>
+It occurs some dozen times in the Old Testament, while in the New, apart from Luke 12:23,<span style="mso-spacerun: yes">  </span>it is only found in St Matthew’s Gospel, seven times.
+He uses it for St john the Baptist’s ‘clothing of camel’s hair’ and for the ‘wedding garment’ in the parable of the royal marriage feast.</span>

-<a href="#_ftnref32" id="_ftn32"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[32]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> As Faustus says in MarloweÂ’s play, one drop, even half<span style="mso-spacerun: yes">  </span>a drop of ChristÂ’s blood could save him.
+<a href="#_ftnref32" id="_ftn32"><span class="MsoFootnoteReference" style="mso-special-character: footnote; font-size: 12.0pt; mso-bidi-font-size: 10.0pt">[32]</span></a><span style="font-size:12.0pt;mso-bidi-font-size:10.0pt"> As Faustus says in Marlowe’s play, one drop, even half<span style="mso-spacerun: yes">  </span>a drop of Christ’s blood could save him.
 St Romanos has a similar passage in the final strophe of his Kontakion on All Martyrs: </span><span lang="EN-US" style="font-size:12.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;GR Times New Roman&quot;;
 mso-ansi-language:EN-US">μικρὸν σταγόνα ἐκ τοῦ πνεύματος ὥσπερ ὄμβρον κατάπεμψον, δέομαι, </span><span lang="EN-US" style="font-size:12.0pt;mso-bidi-font-size:
-10.0pt;mso-bidi-font-family:&quot;GR Times New Roman&quot;;mso-ansi-language:EN-US">Â‘A small drop of your spirit send down </span><span style="font-size:12.0pt;
+10.0pt;mso-bidi-font-family:&quot;GR Times New Roman&quot;;mso-ansi-language:EN-US">‘A small drop of your spirit send down </span><span style="font-size:12.0pt;
-mso-bidi-font-size:10.0pt">like rain, I begÂ’.
+mso-bidi-font-size:10.0pt">like rain, I beg’.
 A homily on the Pharisee and the Harlot attributed to St Kohn Chrysostom speaks of </span><span lang="EL" style="font-size:12.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;GR Times New Roman&quot;;
 mso-ansi-language:EL">δικαιοσύνης</span><span lang="EL" style="font-size:12.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;GR Times New Roman&quot;;mso-ansi-language:
 EN-US"> </span><span lang="EL" style="font-size:12.0pt;mso-bidi-font-size:10.0pt;